pitt-crc/user-manual/docs/slurm/pbs-slurm.md

     });
 </script>

-A complete comparison of PBS Torque and SLURM script commands&nbsp;is available.&nbsp; <strong>link to PDF</strong>
+A complete comparison of PBS Torque and Slurm script commands&nbsp;is available.&nbsp; <strong>link to PDF</strong>